Evangelos S. Eleftheriou: Research activities

 Since 2007, he and his team have increasingly focused on phase-change memory (PCM) as a storage-class memory bridging the gap between memory and storage.
 They have investigated how to store more than one bit per cell or so-called MLC (multi-level cell) PCM.
 They have successfully tackled the problem of long-term resistance drift in MLC PCM by using novel read-out metrics.
 Furthermore, using a new device concept in which the physical mechanism of writing is decoupled from the read process, they were able to eliminate drift; they call this new concept "projected PCM devices".

-Exploiting these cutting-edge innovations and enabling technologies, they have been able to show the practical viability of PCM through a 3-bit-per-cell large-scale demonstration.
+Using these technologies, the organization demonstrated the application of Phase Change Memory (PCM) through a 3-bit-per-cell large-scale demonstration.

 They have also investigated carbon as memory material, focusing in particular on oxygenated amorphous carbon to address the issue of low endurance due to the difficulty of breaking the conductive carbon filaments.
 In oxygenated amorphous carbon, oxygen is added as a dopant to facilitate the breaking of the carbon filaments because it is known that carbon-based materials, when exposed to oxygen, break down by so-called Joule heating.

 Very recently, he and his team have focused on mimicking the unprecedented computational capabilities of the human brain to build ultra-low power cognitive computing systems.

 They have built artificial synapses and spiking neurons using phase-change materials, and showed that the inherent stochasticity of these neurons enables population-based computation, similar to the way the human brain processes information.
 Using the all phase-change neuromorphic architecture, they demonstrated the basic computational primitive of a temporal correlation detector.